Alken & Venn

 Something which became molten earth acquired the Old Iron King’s remains by possessing it.

 The soldiers and laborers of Brume Tower are all Hollow.
-With no sign of enemy combatants, the Old Iron King’s troops more than likely turned on each other after his death, probably vying for control over their dead king’s iron and thus his kingdom.
-Whoever controlled Brume Tower controlled all the wealth in the nation, and the fact a fair number of these hollows are missing their heads or legs suggests greed brought out their brutality.
+With no sign of enemy combatants, the Old Iron King’s troops more than likely turned on each other, probably vying for control over their dead king’s iron and by extension his kingdom.
+Whoever controlled Brume Tower controlled the wealth in the nation, and the fair number missing their heads or legs suggests that greed brought out their brutality.
+Some were shoved into vats of liquid metal, charred bodies still leaking the stuff from melted equipment.
+Others were jailed in place of workers to contain the growing Hollow menace.
+Yet more were reduced to ashen silhouettes.
 But when the soot finally settled, the only ones left standing were the mad and immortal.
-Similar events probably occurred across the rest of the land, fracturing the nation until it was inevitably reduced to ruin.
-In his avarice, Alken’s king of iron destroyed all the things he had and had already obtained, leaving behind only ruined monuments of his arrogance haunted by monsters.
-One must wonder if it was worth everything he sacrificed, and everyone.
+Similar events probably occurred across the rest of the land, fracturing the country until it was inevitably reduced to ruin.
+In his avarice, Alken’s king of iron destroyed all he had, leaving behind only crumbling monuments of his arrogance haunted by monsters.
+His inebriation in flame aside, one must wonder if it was worth everything he sacrificed, and everyone.

 Condemned to Oblivion

-With the Old Iron King’s fall, we must also question the fate of Alken’s rival and its unnamed Queen.
-How did she feel when the beloved she had shown mercy to suddenly struck back before going on to essentially cage Venn?
-It must have been humiliating for the kingdom, but more than that, it must have been personally heartbreaking to her.
+With the Old Iron King’s fall, we must turn to the fate of Alken’s rival and its unnamed queen.
+How did she feel when the beloved whom she had shown mercy suddenly struck back before going on to essentially cage Venn?
+It must have been humiliating for the kingdom, but more than that, it must have been heartbreaking for her.
 A chest in Belfry Luna contains the Blue Tearstone Ring representing the blue tears Caitha sheds for those who have lost loved ones.
-While the loss the goddess cries over is specifically in the sense of death, it is true that the Princess of Venn had — in a more general sense — forever parted with her beloved ever since becoming Queen.
+While the loss the goddess cries over is specifically death, it is true that the princess of Venn had forever parted with her beloved ever since becoming queen.
 Nowhere was this loss more evident than after her sweetheart carried on Alken aggression.
-Were they not both in the perfect position to end their two countries’ long history of bloodshed?
+Were they not both in the position to end their two countries’ long history of bloodshed?
 Was this not the chance to unite their kingdoms if not their hearts?
-Perhaps he still felt the same, but power and pride apparently superseded his love for her, which likely came to her as a betrayal.
-For it made her the fool and, even worse, complicit in sabotage by the enemy.
-It is these circumstances that led her to become the Lost Sinner.
+Perhaps he still felt the same, but power and pride superseded his love for her, which likely came as a betrayal — for it made her the fool and, worse, complicit in sabotage by the enemy.
+It is these circumstances that led to her becoming the Lost Sinner.

 Long ago, there were humans who tried to contain Undead like you.
 Did they think if they imprisoned them all they’d thereupon end it?
 They made a big prison… but in the end, it was all pointless.
 There’s a “forgotten sinner” in the far back of that prison.
 A stupid sinner who tried to birth a First Flame…

-Assuming that the Lost Sinner is Eygil, the crime is obvious.
+Assuming that the Lost Sinner is Eygil, the crime is easy to imagine.
 He was a magic caster employed by the royal court of an enemy nation.
 There would be every reason for Venn to capture him after the collapse of the Old Iron King’s regime.
-Likewise, the height, physique, and apparent beard beneath the mask lead many to believe that the Lost Sinner is in fact male — indeed, the gender is never made explicit in any item’s Japanese description.
-There is also the fact that the boss is accompanied by two pyromancers who drop down chutes from adjacent cells in NG+.
-Eygil himself practiced the flame arts Izalith invented, and the penal set provides a similar resistance ratio to that of a pyromancers’ tattered cloth set; the slightly more resistance to the Dark than magic can be attributed to exceptionally long confinement in a dimly-lit cell.
-Some even point to the Lost Sinner’s wooden handcuffs as an attempt to prevent the criminal from casting pyromancy.
+Likewise, the height, physique, and beard beneath the mask lead many fans to conclude that the Lost Sinner is male — indeed, the gender is never made explicit in any item’s Japanese description.
+There is also the boss being accompanied by two pyromancers in NG+, each drop down a chute from adjacent cells.
+Eygil himself practiced the flame arts Izalith invented, and the penal set provides a similar resistance ratio to that of a pyromancers’ tattered cloth set; the slightly more resistance to the Dark than magic can be attributed to exceptionally long confinement in a dimly lit cell.
+Some fans even point to the Lost Sinner’s wooden handcuffs as an attempt to prevent the criminal from casting pyromancy.
 However, there is reason to be skeptical.

-Although left ambiguous, Eygil could have easily been killed by the disaster at the Iron Keep or the infighting at Brume Tower.
-Moreover, the Lost Sinner’s masculine features don’t strictly exclude the character from being a woman — the butch Hollow cooks from DS1 are a testament to that.
+Nothing precludes Eygil from being killed by the disaster at Iron Keep or the infighting at Brume Tower.
+Moreover, the Lost Sinner’s masculine features don’t exclude the character from being a woman — the butch Hollow cooks from DS1 are a testament to that.
+And underneath the penal clothing, the boss does wear women’s underwear.
 As for the other two pyromancers, they can just as much be referencing the founder of pyromancy possessing the Lost Sinner as the Sinner being a pyromancer.
-The same can be said for the penal set, which has similar resistance ratios to not only clothes worn by pyromancers but also armor directly burned by fire or long immersed in fiery environments.
-And we cannot exclude the effect that Izalith’s soul has on the sinner’s being.
-Finally, if they intended to prevent the sinner from conjuring flame from the palms of the hand, they would do more than just bind the wrists.
+The same can be said for the penal set, which has similar resistance ratios to not only clothes worn by pyromancers but also armor directly burned by fire or long immersed in fiery environments; we cannot exclude the effect that Izalith’s soul has on the sinner’s being either.
+Finally, if they intended to prevent the sinner from conjuring flame from the palms of the hand, they would do more than just bind the wrists with wood.
 But we never once see this supposed pyromancer cast pyromancy.
-And so, there is no reason for the boss to be strictly a pyromancer, woman, or Eygil.
+And so, there is no reason for the boss to be strictly a pyromancer, man, or Eygil.

-Handcuffs, a straitjacket, and a heavy metal mask poking spikes into the face — the intention was to torture the sin.
-This explains why the boss has a sword on-hand.
+Handcuffs, a straitjacket, and a heavy metal mask poking spikes into the face — the intention was to torture the Sinner.
+This justifies the boss having a sword on-hand.
 While the blade’s English description claims its true nature to be unknown to even the boss, the actual text merely repeats the same statement made in the penal set descriptions: both the prisoner’s background and crimes are now long forgotten.
 In truth, she wields what is, by all appearances, a normal, unassuming sword.
-The blade we acquire harms us when swung and deals less damage to enemies as we increase our sin levels, but this is likely because it derives from the Lost Sinner’s soul — a soul that was charged with self-punishment for sins and thus creates a weapon maximizing self-harm for fellow sinners.
-Maybe it had originally been a means to have a dignified way out, but this was a prisoner who felt duty-bound to suffer, and the faded bloodstains on the cell floor suggest much suffering.
+The blade we acquire harms us when swung and deals less damage to enemies as we increase our sin level, but this is likely because it derives from the Lost Sinner’s soul — a soul that was charged with self-punishment for sins and consequently creates a weapon maximizing self-harm for fellow sinners.
+Mayhaps it had originally been a means to have a dignified way out, but this was a prisoner who felt duty-bound to suffer, and the faded bloodstains on the cell floor suggest much suffering.

 Extra large sword created from the soul of the Forgotten Sinner.
 The power of its blade shaves off the life of the wielder.